Kainos-Applied-Innovation/autogen-templates/README.md

 The Generative AI industry is changing rapidly and new tools are being released every week.

 You should check the Generative AI page on Sharepoint for the latest advice and best practices.

+## 💬 Prompt Advice

+To write good prompts, we need to use the model's training dataset to our advantage.
+Remember that these LLMs have been trained on thousands of books, online posts, Wikipedia articles etc.

+### Autogen Roles
+When you're creating a Role for an Autogen agent, you should:
+- Include the agent's name
+    - This might help with agent selection
+- Describe what the agent should and shouldn't do
+- Outline any output you want to get back
+- Consider adding a sentence at the end, which tells the agent what other bot it should talk to
+    - e.g. For the Recommendation bot, it's told to "Collaborate with the Summariser" bot and will then write a summary based on the Recommendation bot's message

+### Make the model "listen" to you

+If you're finding that the model does not do what you want, despite explicitly telling it in the prompt, then you can try a few things:
+- Write your important command in all caps
+    - e.g. "DO NOT INCLUDE ANY JSON IN YOUR RESPONSE"
+    - Research shows that models respond better to this, since they interpret it as though you are shouting
+    - This makes sense, since people would normally write like this in books and online posts - which is what the model was trained on
+- Write your important command at the end of the prompt
+    - LLMs have issues with attention.
+Sometimes text in a section will throw them off-course and lead to weird results
+    - Putting it at the end means they're more likely to do it